Abstract

 blank

 In the 1990s, compliance surveys revealed that about 30% of cyclists still ignored the law.
-Transport authorities then staged an extensive media campaign that made people believe cycling is dangerous and that wearing a helmet makes it “safe”.
-Loaded slogans like “Where”s your helmet?” were used relentlessly.
+In response, transport authorities staged an extensive media campaign.
+Authority figures appeared on television asserting that people NEED to wear a helmet because cycling is dangerous.
+Loaded slogans like “Where’s your helmet?” were used relentlessly.

-“Don”t think that little ride to the shops warrants wearing [a helmet]?
-Well I”ve got news for you.
+“Don’t think that little ride to the shops warrants wearing [a helmet]?
+Well I’ve got news for you.
 Even on a short ride you can have a big fall and you can suffer a MAJOR brain injury”

-The scaremongering is not true.
+This scaremongering is not true.
 Cycling is not particularly dangerous, no more than being a pedestrian:

 “risk assessment reveals that cycling is not a more risky activity than the other modes of transport. …On the other hand, risk assessment does provide evidence of the much greater vulnerability of pedestrians.”